manheicatherine/Northcoder-course/functional-programming/refactoring.md

 - Green refers to tests passing. </br>
 - Refactor refers to revisting the passing code and seeing if there's anything you can change.

 💻 **In [refactoring.js](./refactoring.js) we have provided you with some completed kata solutions.
-Your task is to refactor these solutions.**
+Your task is to refactor these solutions with the method suggested above each kata.**

 _Make sure the tests are still passing once you are finished! `npm test refactoring.test.js`_